ibrahimakerkouch/ibrahimakerkouch/README.md

 # What I’m Currently Working On

-I'm currently focused on projects involving data integration in the healthcare industry, ETL pipeline development, and building machine learning models to extract valuable insights from diverse data sources.
+I'm currently focused on projects involving data integration across various industries, ETL pipeline development, and building machine learning models to extract valuable insights from diverse data sources.

 # Get in Touch